Madan Mohan Lakhera: Education and early life

 Madan Mohan Lakhera was born in 1937 to a Brahmin family, in Village Jakhand, Tehri Garhwal, located in what is today the Indian state of Uttarakhand.
-He was educated at the prestigious Rashtriya Indian Military College, Dehradun, and later, the National Defence Academy, Khadakvasla.
+He was educated at the prestigious Rashtriya Indian Military College, Dehradun, and later, the National Defence Academy, Khadakwasla.
 He was commissioned as an officer into the Indian Army from the Indian Military Academy, Dehradun, on 8 June 1958.
 He also attended the elite Defence Services Staff College, Wellington, Tamil Nadu.

 Army career

 Early service

 During his service in the Indian Army, MM Lakhera participated in the 1961 liberation of Goa, and the Indo Pakistan wars of 1965 and 1971 in the Jammu and Kashmir sector.
 He later attended the Defence Services Staff College at Wellington (South India) and the Long Gunnery Staff Course at the School of Artillery, Devlali.
 He also attended Senior Defence Management Course at College of Defence Management of Secundrabad.
 He served as an instructor at the School of Artillery from 1967–70, and subsequently at the Army War College from 1978–81.
 Eventually, Lieutenant Colonel (at the time) Lakhera rose to command the 4th Battation of the Kumaon Regiment in Jammu & Kashmir from December 1975 to July 1978.